Gator96100/ProxSpace/README.md

  - `autobuild.bat` runs a script (msys2/autobuild.sh) in x86 mode as well as in x64 mode at startup.
 The script will update all git repositories in the pm3 folder and then compile them and move a zip file with the just compiled firmware and client into the build folder.
 It is not designed for development, just for compiling.

 ## What's installed
 ProxSpace will automatically download and update to the latest required packages.
-All tools will be contained within the ProxSpace folder, which means ProxSpace can be moved into a different directory or even a different Windows machine without the need to reinstall anything.
+All tools will be contained within the ProxSpace folder, however **once ProxSpace is setup the ProxSpace folder must not be moved**.
+If you wish to have ProxSpace in a different directory, you need to reinstall it.

 Following tools are already installed with the current ProxSpace version:
  - msys2
  - GNU Arm Embedded Toolchain 8-2019-q3